If it seems like the world is getting more expensive, that’s because it is.

 Read a Good Novel

 First of all, reading a book is one of the cheapest ways to entertain yourself.
+Get them secondhand at a thrift store or borrow from the library.
 Second, research from Emory University has shown that reading a gripping novel actually creates new connections in the brain.
 That can only make your life richer.

 Don’t Pay Full Price